AzCEE/azcee.github.io/_posts/2019-02-08-Rendering.md

 about admin priveledges needed to install driver.

 Our pool is ready.
 I want to bring your attention to the fact you do not have to pay for Azure at this point.
 Pool is ready, but VMs are not running, resources are not in use.

-Let's render our first project using this pool.
+Now, let's render our first project using this pool.

 In *Batch explorer* navigate to *Gallery*.
 Here you can find ready-to-use templates.
 Pick *3ds Max* and choose first *Action - VRay or Arnold scene*.
 Other Action are for [Distributed rendering](https://docs.chaosgroup.com/display/VRAY3MAX/Set+Up+Distributed+Rendering) - when you need to render single huge and complex frame on many servers.